AdobeDocs/primetime.nl-NL/help/primetime-ad-insertion/getting-started/set-up-ad-tracking.md

 >[!NOTE]
 >
->De instelling `pttrackingmode=simple` zorgt ervoor dat de eerste API-bootstrap-aanvraag een JSON-reactie retourneert in plaats van een HLS- of DASH-document.
+>De instelling van `pttrackingmode=simple` zorgt ervoor dat de eerste API-bootstrap-aanvraag een JSON-reactie retourneert in plaats van een HLS- of DASH-document.

 <!-- **Daniel to check.
 The specified file in this statement does not exist.**
 More information about `pttrackingmode`, `pttrackingversion` formats, can be found in [API Reference: Manifest server query parameters](manifest-server-query-parameters.md). -->